tta13/javaToy/README.md

 # javaToy

-Toy project in Java with Travis
+Project in Java with Travis (project toy)